-Rhodiola has antidepressant activity according and improves mood, reduces irritability, insomnia and emotional instability.
+Rhodiola has antidepressant activity according to, and improves mood, reduces irritability, insomnia, and emotional instability.

-Rhodiola can be used in treatment of stress-related conditions, in particular depression, mental and/or physical and fatigue and also generalized anxiety disorder.
+Rhodiola can be used in the treatment of stress-related conditions, in particular depression, mental and/or physical, and fatigue, and also generalized anxiety disorder.
 It may also be of benefit in depression.

 Rhodiola Rosea Improves physical performance

-Rhodiola Rosea has ergogenic effect during exercise.
+Rhodiola Rosea has an ergogenic effect during exercise.
 Rhodiola enhances physical performance, possibly

 by improving adenosine triphosphate (ATP) turnover.